fschuhi/digital-garden-rob-burbea-publish/Index/Tibetan Buddhism.md

 [[Preliminaries]] | 2 | <span class="counts"><a data-href="Preliminaries Regarding Voice, Movement, and Gesture - Part 1" class="internal-link">Preliminaries Regarding Voice, Movement, and Gesture - Part 1</a> (1) · <a data-href="Preliminaries Regarding Voice, Movement, and Gesture - Part 4" class="internal-link">Preliminaries Regarding Voice, Movement, and Gesture - Part 4</a> (1)</span>
 [[Vajrayana]] | 2 | <span class="counts"><a data-href="Love and Emptiness" class="internal-link">Love and Emptiness</a> (1) · <a data-href="Love and the Emptiness of Things" class="internal-link">Love and the Emptiness of Things</a> (1)</span>

+### Quotes
+**<a data-href="Love and the Emptiness of Things" class="internal-link">Love and the Emptiness of Things</a>**
+<span class="counts"><a data-href="2008 Lovingkindness and Compassion As a Path to Awakening" class="internal-link">2008 Lovingkindness and Compassion As a Path to Awakening</a></span>
+> To say things don't exist is clearly not true.
+But to see that they don't exist in any way independently from the way I am looking, independently from the relationship with.
+So when it says they don't exist, it means they don't exist independently, inherently.
+Or as the Tibetans say, they don't exist 'from their own side.' &nbsp;&nbsp;<span class="counts">_<a aria-label-position="top" aria-label="Love and the Emptiness of Things > The Middle Way is not about things existing or not but that they exist on our relationship with them" data-href="Love and the Emptiness of Things#The Middle Way is not about things existing or not but that they exist on our relationship with them" class="internal-link">The Middle Way is not about things existing or not but that they exist on our relationship with them</a>_</span>